Browse by Medical Category

 If at the end of your ED visit you are being discharged home, we will go over a list of instructions to follow after leaving the hospital.
 Before you leave please make sure to:

-Review your discharge summary with your nurse
+Review your discharge summary with your care team

 Understand your discharge and follow up instructions